Sam Bader is an Argonne Distinguished Fellow and was Chief Scientist for Argonne’s Center for Nanoscale Materials, emeritus as of 2014.

 He received B.S. and Ph.D. degrees in Chemistry from UC-Berkeley, where in graduate school he worked on f-electron magnetic and superconducting systems at low temperatures.
 His recent research interests included creating and exploring novel spintronic systems.

-He has coauthored 400 papers (24k+ citations and h=85 on Google Scholar).
+He has coauthored 400 papers (26k+ citations and h=88 on Google Scholar).
 He is a Fellow of the American Physical Society (APS) and of the American Vacuum Society (AVS).
-His honors include a U.S. DOE – BES (Department of Energy-Basic Energy Sciences) Award for Outstanding Achievement in Solid State Physics in 1992, the University of Chicago Award for Distinguished Performance at Argonne National Lab in 1994, the 2001 AVS Thornton Memorial Award, the 2007 APS David Adler Lectureship Award, and the 2018 IUPAP (International Union of Pure and Applied Physics) Magnetism Award and Néel Medal.
+His honors include a U.S. Department of Energy Office of-Basic Energy Sciences (DOE-BES) Award for Outstanding Achievement in Solid State Physics in 1992, the University of Chicago Award for Distinguished Performance at Argonne National Laboratory in 1994, the 2001 AVS Thornton Memorial Award, the 2007 APS David Adler Lectureship Award, and the 2018 International Union of Pure and Applied Physics (IUPAP) Magnetism Award and Néel Medal.

-He has served as Chair of the APS Division of Condensed Matter in 2011-2012, and Chair of its Division of Materials Physics in 2004-2005.
-Presently he is Councilor of the APS.
+He served as Chair of the APS Division of Condensed Matter in 2011-2012 and Chair of its Division of Materials Physics in 2004-2005.
+He is a Councilor of the APS through 2020.

 He chaired the Scientific Advisory Committee of Berkeley’s Advanced Light Source.
 He was on the Decadal Study committee in Condensed Matter and Materials Physics (CMMP2010) of the National Research Council.

-He was also a Vice President of the IUPAP (International Union of Pure and Applied Physics) and chair of its Condensed Matter Commission and its U.S. Liaison Committee.
+He was also a Vice President of the IUPAP and chair of its Condensed Matter Commission and its U.S. Liaison Committee.

-Presently he is on the external advisory board of the NSF Center for Energy Efficient Electronics Science at Berkeley, and the Review Com of the Advanced Science Research Center at the Japan Atomic Energy Agency in Tokai.
+He served on the external advisory board of the NSF Center for Energy-Efficient Electronics Science at Berkeley and the Review Com of the Advanced Science Research Center at the Japan Atomic Energy Agency in Tokai.
 He is an Associate Editor of Applied Physics Letters.
-In 2016 he was a physics judge in the Dongrun-Yau High School Science Competition in Beijing, and he chaired the Materials Science External Advisory Com at the relatively new DGIST university in South Korea.
+He was twice a physics judge in the S.-T. Yau High School Science Competition in Beijing.
+He chaired the Materials Science External Advisory Com at the relatively new DGIST university in South Korea.
 In 2018 he served on the review panel for Canada’s TRIUMF facility in Vancouver.

 - Application of nanotechnology to create novel permanent magnets (spring magnets)